Doctoral Degree in Theology and Leadership (Ph.D.)

 PhD Program in Theology & Leadership

-The program consists of 56 academic credits.
-32 credits are in core courses, 12 credits are taken from Leadership Electives Track, and 12 credits are granted for candidacy requirements.
+The program consists of 58 academic credits.
+32 credits are in core courses, 8 credits are taken from Leadership Electives Track, and 18 credits are granted for candidacy requirements in research and the dissertation.

 Leadership Pre-Candidacy Courses